maciejodziemczyk/Currency-exchange-hidden-markov/README.md

  - Maciej Odziemczyk

  ## Note
- Markov models are hard to estimate, we had many numerical problems so obtained results may be biased
+ Markov models are difficult to estimate, we had many numerical problems so obtained results may be biased